spraakbanken/sparv/docs/user-manual/corpus-configuration.md

         - ...
 ```

-The dots (`...`) in the example above refer to all remaining elements and attributes in your input data.
-Without using
+The ellipsis (`...`) in the example above represents all other elements and attributes in your input data that are not
-the dots, the "date" attribute in the example would be lost.
+explicitly listed.
+Omitting the ellipsis would result in the "date" attribute being excluded from the output.

 If you want to keep most of the markup of your input data but exclude some elements or attributes, you can use the `not`
 keyword: